What is conflict resolution?

 In conflict resolution, the best solution is the solution that is best for both sides.
 Of course, that's not always possible to find, but you should use all your resources to solve your conflict as smoothly as you can.

-Altman, David G., et al. (1994).
+Altman, D. et al. (1994).
 Public health advocacy: Creating community change to improve health.
 Palo Alto, CA: Stanford Center for Research in Disease Prevention.

 Bisno, H. (1988).
 Managing Conflict.
 Newbury Park, MA: Sage Publications.

 Ury, W. (1993).
 Getting past No: Negotiating your way from confrontation to cooperation.
-New York: Bantam.
+New York, NY: Bantam.